Aging: What to expect

-You know that aging will likely cause you to develop wrinkles and gray hair.
-But do you know how the aging process will affect your teeth, heart and sexuality?
-Find out what kind of changes you can expect in your body as you continue aging — and what you can do to promote good health at any age.
+You know that aging will likely cause wrinkles and gray hair.
+But do you know how aging will affect your teeth, heart and sexuality?
+Find out what changes to expect as you continue aging — and how to promote good health at any age.

 Your cardiovascular system